... because we understand

 Making Personal Injury Claims

 If you have suffered a personal injury, you may be entitled to receive compensation.
-First Personal Injury solicitors are available to assist you and help win any compensation that you deserve.
+First Personal Injury is available to assist you and help win any compensation that you deserve.